jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 ## Why is the reversal method useful?
 Because it allows the user to recover from a silly mistake but it also allows the program to detect when a cap has been reached on difficulty.

+## What does == mean?
+Compare left side to ride side

+## What can you do with an if-statement?
+if the statement behind the if is true than the program will go inside the block, if not it won't.
+If an else is present it will go there instead.